tgoldenberg/brn-gitbook/chapter_14_deploying_to_the_app_store.md

 ![certificates](/images/chapter-15/certificates-1.png)

 After installing the device certificate, you will want to add your device as well.
 Tony covers this as well -- you will want to go to the **Devices** section on the left and follow the instructions for adding your device.

 ![device](/images/chapter-15/device-1.png)

 ## Creating an App ID

 The last thing to do before running the app on your device is to create an app ID for your app.
 To do this we go to the **Identifiers** tab on the left and click the plus button to add a new app ID.
 When giving an app ID, it will ask for a description of the app, and give the option of using a wildcard ID or an explicit one.
 It is best to give the explicit one.
 Apple expects the ID to be ing the form of com.companyName.appName.

+The last thing you'll want to do in this portal is to set up what Apple calls your Provisioning Profile.
+This tab is also on the left side menu, and Tony shows how to easily set this up.

 ![app-id](/images/chapter-15/app-id-1.png)